SeleniumHQ/docker-selenium/README.md

 4. (Optional) To see what is happening inside the container, head to <http://localhost:7900/?autoconnect=1&resize=scale&password=secret>.

-More details about visualising the container activity, check the [Debugging](#debugging) section.
+For more details about visualising the container activity, check the [Debugging](#debugging) section.

 :point_up: When executing `docker run` for an image that contains a browser please use the flag `--shm-size=2g` to use the host's shared memory.